RoanBrand/MQTT-Siemens-S7-300/README.md

 ### Current State:
 At this time, this is working for CPU313C-2DP with CP343-1 Lean Ethernet module.
 I am locally connecting to a HiveMQ broker and controlling PLC outputs using published messages.
-I can also publish a hard coded message from the PLC.
+I can also publish an array of bytes from the PLC.
 ##### Currently Unsupported:

 - QoS 1 & 2
 - MQTT Username & Password
 - Will
 - Unsubscribe
--
+- ...

 # Requirements